Jump to section

-Being a great leader requires you to walk a long, thin tightrope.
+Being a great leader requires you to walk along a thin tightrope.
 You’re always balancing between the organization’s bottom line (so you can keep the lights on) and ensuring your employees feel empowered and motivated (so there’s someone to flip the light on in the morning).
 It’s a tough spot to be in and there will be times when you may lean towards one side or the other.
 In the end, it’s important to remember that great leaders recognize when they’re out of balance.

 The most effective leaders are able to move beyond operating from a place of fear (How will I be perceived?
 Will it all fall apart?
 Will they be able to step up when I need them?
 Can they handle this news?) and instead focus on figuring out what their team needs, and how to empower them to motivate, support, and inspire each other.

 Thanks to Dr. Jacinta Jiménez, BetterUp’s Head of Coaching for her scientific input on this piece.